Math – Scaled Score Unified Goal

 - Teachers: can work with goals for their own students

 These instructions are for setting a Scaled Score goal on the Unified Scale (for more information about the scale, see Star Unified Scale).
-If you prefer to set a goal on the Enterprise scale, see Star Math Scaled Score Goal, Enterprise Scale.
+If you are a customer in Mississippi and would prefer to set a goal on the Enterprise scale, see Math - Scaled Score Enterprise - Star Math.

 Scaled Scores (SS) are calculated based on the difficulty of questions in a student's test and the number of correct responses.
 They can be used to compare student performance over time and across grade levels.
 Star Math Scaled Scores range from 0–1400.

-Percentile Ranks (PR) are a norm-referenced score that indicate the percentage of other students nationally who obtained scores equal to or lower than the score of a particular student.
+Percentile Ranks (PR) is a norm-referenced score that indicates the percentage of other students nationally who obtained scores equal to or lower than the score of a particular student.
 Percentile Rank scores range from 1–99.

 Student Growth Percentile (SGP) compares a student's growth to that of his or her academic peers nationwide.
 Lower numbers indicate lower relative growth, and higher numbers indicate higher relative growth.
 SGP scores range from 1–99.

-For more information, see Interpretation and Guidance, Unified Benchmarks and Cut Scores, and What is Student Growth Percentile?
+For more information, see Unified Benchmarks and Cut Scores, and What is Student Growth Percentile?

 - On the Set a Goal page, choose Select... (either the link or the button) to begin choosing which students to set the goal for.